jociemoore/voting_app/README.md

 # Voting Application

-This simple ReactJS application sorts products by votes: products with the most votes are at the top of the feed and the products with the least votes are at the bottom.
+This simple React application sorts products by votes: products with the most votes are at the top of the feed and the products with the least votes are at the bottom.
 Users can up-vote products and change the order of the products.

 Reference: https://www.fullstackreact.com/